smacke/pipescript/README.md

 ## What nbpipes is and is not

-nbpipes is not a general purpose functional programming extension to Python.
+nbpipes is not a general purpose functional programming language on top of Python.
 It is very much not intended for production use cases, and instead caters toward quick-and-dirty one-off / scratchpad type computations in IPython and Jupyter specifically.
 In short, nbpipes aims to provide simple but powerful pipeline and placeholder syntax to interactive Python programming environments.

-All the different pipeline operators like `|>`, `<|`, `*|>`, etc. essentially transpile down to the bitwise-or (`|`) operator, and therefore every operator left-associates at the same level of precdence, meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard).
+All the different pipeline operators like `|>`, `<|`, `*|>`, etc. essentially transpile down to an instrumented variant of the bitwise-or (`|`) operator, and therefore every operator left-associates at the same level of precedence, meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard).

 ## How it works